meslmatos/meslmatos/README.md

 - 💻 I’m currently working at Capgemini.
 - 🎓 Student of the Bachelor of Physics.
 - 📘 I’m currently learning Java and Angular.
-- 💙 Love:Pets, Lord of the Rings, friends, have new experiences.
+- 💙 Love: Pets, Lord of the Rings, friends, have new experiences.

 ##